valerio-oliveira/dataops-trail/README.md

 This project is a landmark on my career as a DataOps Engineer, a role that I didn't even know that exists one week ago and pushed me to decide to learn and embrace the DevOps practices and tools: concepts that I know from my coleagues of a DevOps squad close to me.

-Just to mention my previous experience before taking this chalenge, appart from being a database administrator I am a software developer, and I've recently achieved the Azure AZ-900 and DP-900 certifications, both gave me a general understanding of cloud computing.
+Just to mention my previous experience before taking this chalenge, appart from being a database administrator I am a software developer, and I've recently achieved the Azure AZ-900 and DP-900 certifications, both giving me a general understanding of cloud computing.

 ## Table of contents

 This table of contents is under construction.
-Items without a link aren't documented yet, as well as items with a link may propably be weakly documented.
+Unchecked items aren't documented yet, as well as checked items may probably be weakly documented.

 - [x] [Project description](#project-description)
 - [x] [Project tree](#project-tree)